rajput3006/Tic-Tac-Toe/README.md

 ------------
 The code is well-structured and easy to modify.
 Here's how the logic works:

-HTML: Defines the game board layout.
+1.HTML: Defines the game board layout.
-CSS: Handles the styling and responsiveness of the game.
+2.CSS: Handles the styling and responsiveness of the game.
-JavaScript: Manages game logic, including turns and win detection.
+3.JavaScript: Manages game logic, including turns and win detection.